NotANewt/day_planner/README.md

 This is a simple calendar application that allows a user to save events for each hour of the day.
 This app runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.
 Moment.js is used to work with date and time.

 When the site is opened, the user is presented with a daily planner with the current day displayed at the top.
 When the user scrolls down, they are presented with timeblocks for standard business hours.
 When they view the timeblocks for that day, each timeblock is color coded to indicate whether it is in the past (grey), present (red), or future (green).
-When the user clicks into a timeblock, they can enter an event.
+When the user clicks into a timeblock, they can enter a new event or replace an existing event with new text.
 When they click the save button for that timeblock, the text for that event is saved in local storage, so when they refresh the page, the saved events persist.

 ## gif